cgrpa/UiPath-Component-Template/README.md

 Use it and adapt it to your needs.

-If you make a better one from this one, request to make a branch fromt his on.
+If you make a better one from this one, request to make a branch from this on.